-The Vice President for Student Affairs determines whether the documentation submitted is adequate to support certification or a requested accommodation and whether the individual preparing the documentation is qualified to make the diagnosis at issue.
+The 504/ADA Coordinator determines whether the documentation submitted is adequate to support certification or a requested accommodation and whether the individual preparing the documentation is qualified to make the diagnosis at issue.

-III.
 Appeal Procedures

-A student may appeal any decision made under this policy by the Vice President for Student Affairs that is communicated in writing or by e-mail.
+A student may appeal any decision made under this policy by the 504/ADA Coordinator that is communicated in writing or by e-mail.
 Appeals may be based upon, for example: newly discovered evidence; a challenge to a decision not to certify a student as a person with a disability within the scope of this policy; a challenge to a decision not to provide a particular accommodation; and/or issues regarding documentation of disabilities.

 Any appeal must be submitted to the Office of the President of the College within 10 calendar days of the written (or e-mail) decision appealed.
 The appeal should state the grounds for the appeal in detail.
-A copy of the appeal must also be provided to the Vice President for Student Affairs at such time.
+A copy of the appeal must also be provided to the 504/ADA Coordinator at such time.
 The President will either decide the appeal personally, or will designate another administrative official to do so.
 Temporary relief pending appeal, in the form of the accommodations sought or otherwise, may be requested in writing along with the appeal.
 Such relief may be granted by the President or designated administrative officer, at his or her discretion.

-As soon as practicable following receipt of the copy of the appeal from the student, the Vice President for Student Affairs will provide to the President's Office a copy of the student's Accommodation Request Form, attached documentation, and record of other communications with the student or other documents that might be relevant to the appeal.
+As soon as practicable following receipt of the copy of the appeal from the student, the 504/ADA Coordinator will provide to the President's Office a copy of the student's Accommodation Request Form, attached documentation, and record of other communications with the student or other documents that might be relevant to the appeal.
 The President or designated official may review such documents in reaching a decision on the appeal.

-The President or designated administrative officer may, at his or her discretion: 1) grant the appeal and order that the requested accommodation be provided as requested; 2) propose an alternative accommodation, and remand the matter to the Vice President for Student Affairs so that an accommodation dialogue may be had regarding the proposed alternative (another appeal may follow if that does not resolve the matter); 3) request more information from the student, the Vice President for Student Affairs, and/or other appropriate individuals; 4) deny the appeal, which would be the College's final decision; or 5) take other action deemed appropriate at the discretion of the President or administrative officer.
+The President or designated administrative officer may, at his or her discretion:

+- 1. grant the appeal and order that the requested accommodation be provided as requested; - propose an alternative accommodation, and remand the matter to the 504/ADA Coordinator so that an accommodation dialogue may be had regarding the proposed alternative (another appeal may follow if that does not resolve the matter); - 3. request more information from the student, the 504/ADA Coordinator, and/or other appropriate individuals; - 4. deny the appeal, which would be the College's final decision; or - 5. take other action deemed appropriate at the discretion of the President or administrative officer.
-IV.

 Complaints Regarding Disability-related Harassment and Discrimination